tombewley/tombewley.github.io/_posts/2020-02-09-weekly-readings-17.md

 ### Bastani, Osbert, Yewen Pu, and Armando Solar-Lezama.
 “Verifiable Reinforcement Learning via Policy Extraction.”
 In *Advances in Neural Information Processing Systems 31*, edited by S. Bengio, H. Wallach, H. Larochelle, K. Grauman, N. Cesa-Bianchi, and R. Garnett, 2494–2504.
 Curran Associates, Inc., 2018.

 The motivation of this paper is to learn agent policies whose safety, stability and robustness can be formally verified.
-To achieve this, a modified DAgger process is completed to distill a pretrained DNN policy $\pi^*$ into a decision tree.
-The process, which the authors call *VIPER* (Verifiability via Iterative Policy ExtRaction), makes additional use of the targets policy's $Q^{(\pi^*)}$ function, which yields far more compact trees than conventional imitation learning or DAgger.
+To achieve this, a modified DAgger process is completed to distill a pretrained DNN policy $\pi^\ast$ into a decision tree.
+The process, which the authors call *VIPER* (Verifiability via Iterative Policy ExtRaction), makes additional use of the targets policy's $Q^{(\pi^\ast)}$ function, which yields far more compact trees than conventional imitation learning or DAgger.

 It is first suggested that we modify DAgger to use the following convex loss